zed-industries/awesome-gpui/README.md

 - [create-gpui-app](https://github.com/zed-industries/create-gpui-app): Create a new gpui app in a single command.
 - [Pulsar-Native](https://github.com/Far-Beyond-Pulsar/Pulsar-Native): The next-generation game engine that you deserve implemented in rust on top of GPUI
-- [React Native GPUI](https://github.com/rngpui/react-native-gpui): An out-of-tree platform for cross-platform React Native apps, implementing RN Fabric architecture with Rust and GPUI
+- [React Native GPUI](https://github.com/rngpui/react-native-gpui): An out-of-tree platform for cross-platform React Native desktop applications, implementing RN Fabric architecture with Rust and GPUI.

 ## Resources